akursat/react-router-example/README.md

-An example of Private Router with
+An example of Private Route with
 * react-router v6
 * redux-toolkit